Search

 Close this search box.

 China’s fashion industry is currently experiencing an era of unprecedented change and growth.
-In the “State of Fashion 2023” report, a joint effort by BoF and McKinsey, it is projected that the global fashion market will slow down in 2023 due to macroeconomic and geopolitical factors, including rising inflation, supply chain pressures, and political tensions.
+In the “State of Fashion 2023” report, a joint effort by BoF and McKinsey, it was projected that the global fashion market will slow down in 2023 due to macroeconomic and geopolitical factors, including rising inflation, supply chain pressures, and political tensions.
 While the United States held the title for the most lucrative market for the fashion industry in 2022, China was not far behind, with an economic recovery that outpaced the rest of the world and remarkable growth in both high-end and low-end markets.
-Furthermore, the fashion industry in China is estimated to be the largest contributor to the overall market revenue in 2023 and continues to exhibit growth.
+Furthermore, the fashion industry in China is estimated to be the largest contributor to the overall market revenue in 2024 and continues to exhibit growth.

 The rise of China’s brand consumers

-Chinese consumers driving the resurgence of the luxury market China’s luxury fashion segment has emerged as a significant player within the country’s fashion industry.
+China’s luxury fashion segment has emerged as a significant player within the country’s fashion industry.
 Despite a recent dip in the luxury market, with a 10% year-on-year decline in 2022, the first quarter of 2023 has showcased a resurgence, suggesting that China is reclaiming its role as a key growth driver for the luxury goods industry.

 With the Chinese economy growing rapidly and the tourism industry thriving globally, the luxury market is poised for continued growth.
 Wealthy Chinese consumers are better protected from hyperinflation, making the luxury market more attractive to them.
 As they continue to travel and spend, the luxury market is expected to keep growing.